 California now follows in the footsteps of nine other states and 30 other countries that have reclassified the innocuous plant as a crop with agricultural and commercial value.
 And it is quite valuable.

-But the reputation of hemp hasn't always had champions like Leno.
-Since the initial proposal of Assembly House Resolution 32 back in 1999, the legislation has been vetoed four times by three different governors.
-Former Gov. Arnold Schwarzenegger cited a "false sense of security" he feared would be cultivated among the growers of the crop, due to its illegality at a federal level.
+But the reputation of hemp hasn't always had champions like Sen. Leno.
+Since the initial proposal of HR 32 back in 1999, the bill has been vetoed four times by three different governors.
+Former Gov. Arnold Schwarzenegger cited a "false sense of security" he feared would be cultivated amongst the growers of the crop, due to its illegality at a federal level.